-If you have a complete mole, no parts of a baby (foetal tissue) form.
+In a complete molar pregnancy, no parts of a baby (foetal tissue) form.
 There is only molar tissue in the womb.
-A complete mole happens when a sperm from the father fertilises an empty egg that contains no genes from the mother.

-You have surgery to remove the molar tissue.
+You have surgery or drug treatment to remove the molar tissue.
 Afterwards, in around 15 out of 100 women (around 15%) some molar tissue remains in the deeper tissues of the womb or other parts of the body.
-This is called a persistent gestational tumour.
-These women need to have chemotherapy, which can completely get rid of the abnormal cells.
+This is called an invasive mole or persistent trophoblastic disease (PTD).
+An invasive mole is usually treated with chemotherapy.

 Partial molar pregnancy

-A partial mole forms when two sperm fertilise the egg at the same time, so there is one set of chromosomes from the mother and two sets from the father.
+A partial molar pregnancy forms when two sperm fertilise the egg at the same time.
+So there is one set of female chromosomes and two sets of male chromosomes..

-You need surgery to remove the molar tissue.
-Most women with a partial mole don't need to have any further treatment.
+You have surgery or drug treatment to remove the molar tissue.
+Most women with a partial molar pregnancy don't need to have any further treatment.
 But around 1 in 100 women (around 1%) have some remaining abnormal cells in the deeper tissues of the womb or other parts of the body.
-This is called a persistent gestational tumour.
-In this case you need chemotherapy, which can completely get rid of the abnormal cells.
+This is called an invasive mole or persistent trophoblastic disease (PTD).
+An invasive mole is usually treated with chemotherapy.

-For many women it is possible for the pregnancy to continue.
-However if you have complications you may not be able to go ahead with the pregnancy.
+For many women, it is possible for the pregnancy to continue.
+But if you have complications you may not be able to go ahead with the pregnancy.
 This is obviously a very difficult situation.
 Your doctor will tell you about the risks involved.
 They can refer you to one of the national molar pregnancy treatment centres for advice.

 You might also have counselling so that you can think through any choices you might have before you make a decision.

-Persistent trophoblastic disease is when you have had treatment to remove a molar pregnancy but still have some molar tissue left and it grows and forms a tumour.
 If it is not treated it can grow quickly and cause a number of medical problems.
-Most women with persistent trophoblastic disease need to have chemotherapy treatment.
+Most women with an invasive mole need to have chemotherapy treatment.